 And I get it.

-And I don't know.
-It's damn sure not very comfortable.
-Though I will admit that not fitting in anywhere -- while dangerous on both sides -- frees you up to be as crazy as you're brave enough to be.
+I don't know.
+Being different is for damn sure not very comfortable.
+Though I will admit that not fitting in anywhere – while dangerous on both sides – frees you up to be as crazy as you're brave enough to be.

 Sometimes I'm reminded that all the world religions instruct their followers to work for justice...but I'm not committed to an organized religion.
-And sometimes I say to myself, “what would I want somebody to do for me, if I was locked up in solitary confinement or I was poor or I was being treated unjustly”...but my inability to magically release others from their pain leaves me wondering if my puny efforts make it worse when I can walk away or go to work or buy another meal -- and they can't.
+And sometimes I say to myself, “what would I want somebody to do for me, if I was locked up in solitary confinement or I was poor or I was being treated unjustly”...but my inability to magically release others from their pain leaves me wondering if my puny efforts actually make it worse in the end.
+I mean, I can walk away or go to work or buy another meal – and they may not be able to.

-I have to admit I get a lot of props for behaving with what is really only common integrity rather than courage.
+I get a lot of props for behaving with what the Russian poet Yevgeny Yevtushenko called “common integrity rather than courage.”
 But the fact is, I can't help it.

 I couldn't stop if I tried.
 Not that I'm sorry, you understand.
 It ain't easy being this different, but if my only two options are to be an unapologetic White Supremacist or fight the system that oppresses the bulk of the world's population, I'll pick the latter every time.
 No matter what it costs.
-It's non-negotiable.
+It's non-negotiable.___________________________________________________________

 NOTE: The book I refer to in this post is entitled Reduced to Equality: My Odyssey to Renounce Racial Privilege ~ and Find Myself and is available in paperback, Kindle, or audio editions at Amazon.com.
 If you can't afford it, contact me.
 I have a limited number of audio editions I can offer for free to folks willing to write a little review of it on Amazon.